 What is a freelance consultant anyway?
 The difference between freelancer and freelancer

-Often the terms “freelancer” and “freelance” are used interchangeably, but when looked at more closely, there are subtle differences between the two terms:
+The terms “freelancer” and “freelance” are often used as synonyms.
+However, upon closer inspection, there are subtle differences between the two designations:

 Freelancer definition